 - We signed a joint PhD contract, where each university will provide funding for three PhD students

 About La Trobe University

-La Trobe has been one of Australia's pioneering universities for more than 50 years.
-Established in 1967, it now accommodates more than 36,000 students, with over 7,000 international students from 110 countries.
+La Trobe has been one of Australia's pioneering universities for more than 50 years - transforming people and societies.